-It can be daunting to attract the right talent for your organization.
-Your team might be reaching out blindly on LinkedIn, tapping into your existing employees for referrals, and attending career fair after career fair (right now, virtually).
+It can be daunting to attract the right talent for your organization–especially right now as the market is extraordinarily competitive.
+Your team might be reaching out blindly on LinkedIn, tapping into your existing employees for referrals, and attending career fair after career fair–both virtual and in-person.

 In this post, we’ll cover: